gofynd/fdk-client-swift/documentation/application/ORDER.md

-Retrieve shipment details such as price breakup, tracking details, store information, etc. using Shipment ID.
+Use this API to retrieve shipment details such as price breakup, tracking details, store information, etc. using Shipment ID.

 *Returned Response:*